cabralmartin/jarvis-droid/README.md

 To install with Gynoid:

 ```
-register concierge using {slack-token}
+register jarvis using {slack-token}
 ```

 This will start your bot in Slack.
 Now, extend its functionality by running this command:

 ```
-extend concierge from cabralmartin/jarvis-droid
+extend jarvis from cabralmartin/jarvis-droid
 ```

 Done!

-## Using Concierge
+## Using J.A.R.V.I.S

-Invite your Concierge bot to a channel.
-Then you can mention the bot to execute commands.
+You can either DM J.A.R.V.I.S or invite him to a channel.

 ### Asking things